 Tool Chains

 Internally, you may have multiple DIL simulators to serve multiple functional groups or specific tasks.
 These simulators may be small scale (stationary desktop form factors) or large scale (dynamic full-size form factors), and they might be deployed in various locations at a single site, or positioned around the world.
 Fundamentally, you will probably wish to have some measure of compatibility for data exchange, model sharing, and experimentation protocols.
-Achieving this requires using DIL simulators with a common architecture, rather than individual “DIL silos,” such as the satellite simulator network discussed in the article titled, Use Cases for Automotive Driving Simulators.
+Achieving this requires using DIL simulators with a common architecture, rather than individual “DIL silos,” such as the satellite simulator network discussed in the previous article titled, Use Cases for Automotive Driving Simulators.

 Externally, you may need to communicate with supplier-provided vehicle subsystems and/or models, real-time software applications, devices, and data systems.
 This requires an inversion of the one-size-fits-all solution that is offered by most driving simulator suppliers.
-While a commoditized driving simulator might seem appealing at first glance - in terms of ease of specification, etc. – this approach typically becomes limited by its own design.
+While a commoditised driving simulator might seem appealing at first glance - in terms of ease of specification, etc. – this approach typically becomes limited by its own design.
 For example, such offerings typically mandate the use of a particular vehicle physics, image generation pipeline, or communication architecture.
 The inversion is this: Working successfully with external systems requires a bespoke driving simulator wrapper with industry standard underpinnings.

 Human Resources

 As with any other tool, ultimately the degree of success depends on the people interacting with it.
-In this age of specialization, it is not a stretch to imagine assigning dedicated operational staff to a test lab or a DIL simulator lab.
+In this age of specialisation, it is not a stretch to imagine assigning dedicated operational staff to a test lab or a DIL simulator lab.
 With a full-size dynamic DIL simulator, there may even be a natural development over time towards sub-system specialties.
 The key aspect from a management perspective is to groom and support an operational staff that can put your DIL simulators into use as practical tools, as a means to an end, rather than as a distraction from the tasks at hand.
 Of course, you’ll need a good DIL simulator supplier as well.
 You need a supplier who can deliver a functional, capable solution rather than a science project.
 And you’ll want training and the correct level of continued support.
 I suppose it goes without saying, but I will say it anyway: Ansible Motion would love to help you!

 To learn more about how DIL simulator technology is becoming an invaluable part of modern vehicle development, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.